gardener/remedy-controller/test/README.md

 pip3 install -r test/requirements.txt
 ```

-With everything set up, running the test is as simple as
+With everything set up, running the tests is as simple as
 ```
-python3 test/pubip-remedy_test.py <args>
+python3 test/<test-name>.py <args>
 ```

 To show the help message, detailing supported args and their defaults, use
 ```
-python3 test/pubip_remedy_test.py --help
+python3 test/<test-name>.py --help
 ```